What Politicians and Real Estate Developers Get Wrong About Government Debt and Deficits

 So, unless you want a smaller economy—which means less wealth—be careful of what you wish for.

-Yes, $22 trillion is a lot of debt—but the government owns $5 trillion of it.
-This means that in some years, it took in more money than it paid out and used the surplus to buy U.S. Treasury bonds.
-So the total debt owed to the public is about $17 trillion, or about 80% of the size of the overall U.S. economy (GDP).
+Yes, $19 trillion is a lot of debt—but the government owns $5 trillion of it.
+Which means that in some years it took in more money than it paid out and used the surplus to buy U.S. Treasury bonds.
+So the total debt owed to the public is about $14 trillion, or about 80% of the size of the overall U.S. economy (GDP).

 In 2015, the deficit was $438 billion, or roughly 2.5% of the GDP.
 It got as high as 9% of the GDP in 2009 at the height of the Great Recession.
 During the Reagan presidency, when the deficit started to get into the public discussion, it averaged around 5% of the GDP.